Introduction

 print(menthol_isomers.description)

-The keys of the structures in the data set can be listed as:
+The molecular keys and names of the structures in the dataset can be listed as:

 for key in menthol_isomers.keys: